jack-scholting/Udacity_Motion_Planning/writeup_template.md

 The starter code hardcoded the goal position as some location 10m north and 10m east of map center.
 This code needed to be modified to allow the goal to be set to any arbitrary position on the grid given geodetic coordinates (latitude, longitude).

 This step is to add flexibility to the desired goal location.
 Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.

-TODO: how should the goal be set?
-Just a constant in the file?

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)